akrynskyi/restaurant-concept/README.md

-# restaurant-concept
+### RESTAURANT CONCEPT

+---

-Future vision of how must look like the restaurant application...
+> Future vision of how must look like the restaurant application...